eonian-core/farm/README.md

 * `yarn test:contracts` - Test only contracts
 * `dev:contracts` - Set up a development environment for contracts.
 Watch file changes and rerun tests.

-### Known Development Issues

-Fail during installation of dependency in one of the packages.
-Example `error An unexpected error occurred: "expected workspace package to exist for \"yargs\"".`

-Issue still not fixed by yarn: https://github.com/yarnpkg/yarn/issues/7734.

-#### Solution

-Go to the root directory and run `yarn workspace [package-name] add ...` to add the package.
-Use `@eonian/web` as the package name for the web package and `@eonian/contracts` for the contracts package.

 ## Deployment